missionpinball/mpf-docs/tutorial/5_add_a_display.rst

 .. note::

-   Unfortunately the "mpf both" command only works on Windows and Linux.
-It crashes on the Mac.
-(We don't know why.)
-So if you're using a Mac, for now just continue to run ``mpf`` and ``mpf mc`` separately.
+   If you're using a Mac, you need to use MPF 0.32 or newer for ``mpf both`` to work.

 Use it just like the others: